 Mini camera options

-A mini or compact dash camera is perfect for you if you want the security of continuous recording but want it to be discrete that you’re recording.
-If someone is intentionally looking in your car, they might be able to see that you have a camera behind your rear view mirror.
-But these cameras are so small and inconspicuous that anyone simply walking by might not notice.
-Plus, for the most part, the dash cams in this category are going to be cheaper than larger cams or dual dash cams.
+A mini or compact dash camera is perfect for you if you want the security of continuous recording, but want it to be a little more discreet.
+Let’s be realistic — if someone is intentionally looking into your car, they’ll probably see that you have a camera behind your rearview mirror.
+But these cameras are so small and inconspicuous that anyone simply walking by might be oblivious.
+As a bonus, the cams in this category are going to be cheaper than any others.

 Garmin Dash Cam Mini

 The Garmin Dash Cam Mini is the most expensive mini car surveillance camera.
-If you’re solely looking for a basic recording device that fits well in your budget, I would go with either the Apeman Mini or the Crosstour Mini; both are listed below.
+If you’re solely looking for a basic recording device that fits well within your budget, I’d go with the Apeman Mini below.

 Read also: The best mobile car accessories you can buy

-Despite its small size, this mini dash cam does a lot.
+Despite its small size, this cam does a lot.
 It’s about the size of a car key and captures footage in 1080p with a 140° wide-angle lens.
-The neat thing about this dash cam is that it can be connected with the Garmin Drive app on your phone.
-This gives you access to a ton of cool features.
-You can use your phone to view, edit, and share dash cam footage that is uploaded to your phone over Wi-Fi.
+The neat thing is that it connects with the Garmin Drive app on your phone.
+This gives you access to a ton of cool features, including of course the ability to view, edit, and share dash cam footage that’s uploaded to your phone over Wi-Fi.

-Plus, if you like the idea of a dual dash cam, but don’t love the bulky design of them, this device has you covered.
-You can buy up to four Garmin Dash Cam Mini devices to capture video from all sides of your vehicle.
-Then, the app uses Dash Cam Auto Sync to sync all the recordings and let you easily see footage captured from every viewpoint.
+Plus, if you like the idea of a dual dash cam but don’t love their typically bulky designs, this device has you covered.
+You can use up to four Garmin Dash Cam Minis to capture video from all sides of your vehicle.
+The app then uses a feature called Auto Sync to match recordings and let you see footage captured from every viewpoint.

-The screen is only 2 inches wide, so the camera is extremely small and lightweight.
-It’s highly user-friendly; it only takes about two minutes to unbox and install it.
-The camera automatically starts recording as soon as you turn the car’s engine on.
-When you turn on the Loop Recording and Gravity Sensor functions, the camera will constantly overwrite the oldest videos to ensure recording never stops.
-When the camera detects a collision, that recorded video segment will be protected from being overwritten.
+The Apeman has a larger screen than Garmin’s offering, but it’s still only 2 inches wide, so it remains extremely small and lightweight.
+It’s highly user-friendly; it only takes about two minutes to unbox and install, and it starts recording as soon as you turn a car’s engine on.
+When you turn on loop recording and gravity sensor functions, the camera continually overwrites the oldest videos to ensure recording never stops.
+Until the camera detects a collision, that is, at which point related videos are flagged for protection.

-The camera records at 30 frames per second in 1080p with a wide-angle camera of 170°.
-The Apeman Mini Dash Cam has a slightly larger screen than both of the other mini options.
-If you’re wanting a slightly larger screen, and don’t want any of the bells and whistles that come with the Garmin Mini, then go with this one.
+The Apeman records at 30 frames per second in 1080p, with a wide-angle 170° view.
+If you want a slightly larger screen than the Garmin Mini but don’t care for any of the latter’s bells and whistles, go with this one.

 Larger, front-only camera options

-If you want a camera that will give you a clearer recording, but you only care about recording what’s in front of your car, you should probably go with one of these two options.
-These two cameras, especially, the one by Rove, will provide crisp recordings because they have the room and the budget for more advanced sensors.
-Both of these options will still be discreet behind your rearview mirror, but definitely not as small as our mini cam options on this list.
+If you want a camera that gives you the clearest possible recording, but you only care about recording what’s in front of your car, you should probably go with one of these two options.
+Bigger sizes enable crisper recordings because of the room (and budget) for more advanced sensors.
+Both of these options will be relatively discreet behind your rearview mirror, but they’re definitely not as small as our mini cam options.

 Aukey Dash Cam

-A few unique recording features include the possibility of capturing in-car audio and a Time-Lapse recording option so you can easily create a time-lapse of a road trip if you want to.
-The super-capacitor in the Aukey Dash Cam is able to withstand extreme heat and cold and therefore gives the camera a longer operational lifespan.
+A few unique recording features include options for in-car audio or time-lapses, the latter more of a luxury if you want to document a road trip.
+The super-capacitor in the Aukey Dash Cam can allegedly withstand extreme heat and cold, giving the camera a longer operational lifespan.

 Rove R2-4K Dash Cam

-There is a built-in GPS that records your driving location and speed.
-You can even view your driving route and driving tracker on Google Maps using the Rove app.
-Rove’s dash cam also boasts built-in WiFi, so you can also use the Rove app to manage your dash cam recordings instantly on your phone.
+A built-in GPS tracker records your driving location and speed.
+You can even view your route and tracking in Google Maps using the Rove app.
+Via built-in Wi-Fi, the Rove app can also manage recordings on your phone.

 Dual dash camera options

-Dual dash cameras are just what they sound like.
-If you go the dual dash route, you get two cameras that record simultaneously.
-The first three options listed below have a camera that faces in front of your car and a camera that faces the interior of the car.
-The last option, the Vava Dual Dash Cam, has a camera that faces in front of your car and a camera that faces behind your car.
-These options are going to be more expensive because they provide an extra camera at higher qualities.
-This means if you ever get into an accident and need proof, you’ll have more angles and clearer videos and pictures.
+Dual dash cameras are just what they sound like — you get two cameras that record simultaneously.
+Here, the first three options have one camera that faces the front of your car, and a second that faces the interior.
+The last option, the Vava Dual Dash Cam, switches interior coverage for a camera that faces behind your vehicle.
+All of these options are going to be the most expensive, for obvious reasons, but if you ever get into an accident and need proof, you’ll have more angles while retaining quality.

 Vantrue N2 Pro Uber Dual Dash Cam

-Vantrue’s N2 Pro Uber Dual Dash Cam will give you video footage from in front of your car and inside your car’s cabin.
-The front-facing camera uses an OV4689 sensor and an HDR video system to help automatically balance light and dark areas of the video.
-The interior-facing camera uses a Sony Exmor sensor and four LED lights to help handle low light conditions while recording.
+Vantrue’s N2 Pro Uber records footage from the front of your car and inside your cabin.
+The front-facing camera uses an OV4689 sensor and an HDR system to help automatically balance light and dark areas.
+The interior camera, meanwhile, sports a Sony Exmor sensor and four LED lights.

-See also: 10 best car apps for Android!
+See also: The best car apps for Android

 Garmin Dash Cam Tandem